Monthly Archives: February 2012

 When college football grows up, it wants to be just like the NFL.

-Just shoot me.
-As for the potential playoff format, Scott agreed with the position of the Big Ten, first reported by The Chicago Tribune, which favored home sites for the semifinal games and a neutral site for the championship game. … Continue reading
+As for the potential playoff format, Scott agreed with the position of the Big Ten, first reported by The Chicago Tribune, which favored home sites for the semifinal games and a neutral site for the championship game.
+After a number of discussions with the N.F.L., Scott said, following its model made sense.

 29 Comments